 STEM for Sustainability

-Develop Year 5-6 students’ STEM skills knowledge by helping Melbourne Zoo solve real-world environmental problems.
+Enhance Year 9-10 students’ STEM skills knowledge by helping Melbourne Zoo to solve real-world environmental problems.

 Students will learn: